Michele Bachmann: Foreign affairs

 Bachmann voted "No" on a January 2007 resolution in the House of Representatives opposing President George W. Bush's plan to increase troop levels in Iraq, but called for a full hearing in advance of the troop surge, saying, "the American people deserve to hear and understand the merits of increasing U.S. troop presence in Iraq.
 Increased troop presence is justifiable if that measure would bring a swift conclusion to a difficult conflict."
 She hesitated to give a firm endorsement, calling the hearings "a good first step in explaining to the American people the course toward victory in Iraq."
 Later that year, she went to Iraq, where she said she was convinced that "the war effort is heading in the right direction."

-Member of Congressional delegation

-In July 2007 Bachmann joined a Congressional delegation visiting Ireland, Germany, Pakistan, Kuwait, and Iraq.
-She met briefly (due to security concerns) with U.S. personnel in the Green Zone and upon her return said she "was encouraged by reports of progress from Crocker, General David Petraeus and other personnel in Iraq linked to the surge".
-She said the surge "hasn't had a chance to be in place long enough to offer a critique of how it's working.
-[Petraeus] said al-Qaida in Iraq is off its plan and we want to keep it that way.
-The surge has only been fully in place for a week or so."

-Bachmann also spoke of the delegation's visit to Islamabad to meet Pakistani Prime Minister Aziz at the same time as the siege of Islamic fundamentalists at the Lal Masjid mosque elsewhere in the city.
-She reported, "The group [of U.S. Legislators] had to travel in armored vehicles and was constantly accompanied by Pakistani military ...
-We were all able to see extremely up close and personal what it's like to be in a region where fighting is occurring.
-We constantly felt like we were in need of security."
-Bachmann told reporters upon her return that "the dangers posed by Islamic terrorism in Iraq, Britain and Pakistan justified the continued American military presence in Iraq."
-She said, "We don't want to see al-Qaida get a presence in the United States.
-Al-Qaida doesn't seem to show any signs of letting up.
-We have to keep that in mind."